Roxana1981/allvintage/README.md

 This is a list of potential features/enhancements to be developed, in order to improve user's experience within the blog *Include the Search function in the navigation bar, to allow users to look for specific items.
-*Enlarge blog images
+*Add a zoom in feature for blog images.
-*Include videos in each blog post
+*Include videos in each blog post.
-*Add a live chat for registered users within the posts, with the aim of enforcing community engagement *Add section to ask registered users if they wish to be notified each time a new post/article is uploaded/published in the blog
+*Add a live chat for registered users within the posts, with the aim of enforcing community engagement.
+*Add section to ask registered users if they wish to be notified each time a new post is uploaded in the blog.
+*Customized 404 error page.

 ## Testing

 The testing of the project included functional testing to confirm correct functionality of various blog's components.
-In addtion also a code testing was completed as part of project development.
+Also, a code testing was completed as part of project development.

 **Functional testing**

-The functional testing was completed manually with a number of test scripts and related outcomes reflected in the below.
+The functional testing was completed manually with a number of test scripts and related outcomes reflected below.
 The functional testing was focused on the homepage and blog's posts, user as well as admin testing.
 The testing has been deemed as successful.

 ![testing](static/images/testing.png)